All Episodes

 But they did make him resign, didn't they?

-Did they pull him off the committee and then did they add okay, maybe they pulled him off the committee and just asked him to resign the house.
+Okay, maybe they pulled him off the committee and just asked him to resign the House.

-He refused to resign the house.
+He refused to resign the House.

-Yes, he refused to resign in the house.
+Yes, he refused to resign in the House.

 I hope not.